mrSky-lurk/linux-ctf-otw-bandit/Challenge_8/notes.md

     - `--color=auto` just to highlight the [key] in case its present

 **Outcome**<br>
-Password to next level:: `dfwvzFQi4mU0wfNbFOe9RoWskMLg7eEc`
+Goal Reached! <!-- Password to next level:: `dfwvzFQi4mU0wfNbFOe9RoWskMLg7eEc` -->